andreas-kupries/aktive/README.md

-`AKTIVE`, Andreas Kupries's Tcl Image Vector Extension is yet another attempt at creating an image processing package for Tcl, which started out with `CRIMP` (CRItcl IMage Processor).
+`AKTIVE`, Andreas Kupries's Tcl Image Vector Extension is yet another attempt at creating an image processing package for Tcl, which started out with the `CRIMP` (CRItcl IMage Processor).

-It started as an experiment in massive code generation, both Tcl and C, converting operator specifications written in a custom DSL into a functional Tcl extension.
+This here started as an experiment in massive code generation, both Tcl and C, converting operator specifications written in a custom DSL into a functional Tcl extension.